Tax relief on pension contributions

 - Trading income – whether as a sole trader or partnership.

-You can read more about the different types of income that count as UK relevant earnings on in HMRC’s Pensions Tax Manual on GOV.UK.
+You can read more about the different types of income that count as relevant UK earnings on in HMRC’s Pensions Tax Manual on GOV.UK.

 Property income does not normally count as relevant earnings for pension contribution purposes as it is treated as ‘unearned’ income.
-Up until 5 April 2025 profits from a qualifying furnished holiday let business counted as UK relevant earnings for these purposes, but this is no longer the case.
+Up until 5 April 2025 profits from a qualifying furnished holiday let business counted as relevant UK earnings for these purposes, but this is no longer the case.

 Gross contributions and net contributions: explained